A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Hardness--Intensity Diagrams

-A more detailed examination of the interplay between the emission components is presented in the middle row of Fig.~\ref{fig:HID}, which shows the evolution of $\eddfrac$ as a function of $HR$ (left and center panels), and $\aox$ (right panel).
-The data points are color coded according to the temporal segments defined in the top panel.
+A more detailed examination of the interplay between the emission components is presented in the middle row of Fig.~\ref{fig:HID}, which shows the evolution of $HR$ (left and center panels), and $\aox$ (right panel) as a function of $\eddfrac$.
+The data points are color coded according to the temporal segments defined in the top panel of the figure.
 The red dashed line indicates the break point in the $\aox$-$\eddfrac$ relation determined in Sec.~\ref{sec:alfy}.
-In the leftmost $\eddfrac$-$HR$ plot, the source traces a broadly concave trajectory, reminiscent of the characteristic color-color diagrams observed in XRBs \citep[][and references therein]{kalemci2022hxga.book....9K}, where accreting systems generally evolve from harder to softer states with increasing luminosity.
-For better visualization of temporal evolution, the data are binned by segments, with arrows indicating the direction of progression through time, as shown in the middle and right panels.
-The value of $HR$ determines the dominance of hard X-rays over the soft X-rays and in this case, as evidenced from the middle panel, the source was relatively more variable in hard X-rays between 2014--2023.
-Starting from the faintest state (A), it traced out an irregular loop (B1--B8) while remaining restricted to relatively low values of $HR$, and with variability temporarily following a harder-when-brighter trend.
-For the same epochs, $\aox$ also traced out an irregular loop (B1--B8) evolving towards lower values of $\aox$, indicating a relative dominance of hard X-rays over the thermal UV emission.
-Historically, as well as in the top panel, this period is marked by the characteristic flaring activity seen in optical/UV and X-rays, gradually approaching the pre-flare dip at B8.
-A major contrast appears in these plots for the point of transition between regions B8 and C, where the value of $HR$ does not vary much while $\aox$ drops to minimal values, corresponding to the \lq V\rq-shaped break point previously presented.
-From C onward, the source rapidly evolves along a distinct branch, characterized by the high/soft values of both $HR$ and $\aox$, and thus switching to a softer-when-brighter behavior.
-This switch signals a change in emission mechanisms before and after C, likely caused by change in disk-corona structure, further discussed in Sec.~\ref{sec:HID_conc}.
+In the leftmost $\eddfrac$-$HR$ plot, the source traces a broadly concave trajectory upwards, reminiscent of the characteristic color-color diagrams observed in XRBs \citep[][and references therein]{kalemci2022hxga.book....9K}, where accreting systems generally evolve from canonical hard-to-soft states with increasing luminosity.
+For better visualization of temporal evolution, the data in the middle and right panels are binned by segments, with arrows indicating the direction of progression through time.
+Starting from the faintest state (A), it traced out an irregular loop (B1--B8) while remaining restricted to relatively harder values of $HR$, and with variability temporarily following a harder-when-brighter trend.
+For the same epochs, $\aox$ also traced out an irregular loop (B1--B8) evolving towards harder values of $\aox$, indicating a relative dominance of hard X-rays over the thermal UV emission.
+Historically, as well as shown in the top panel, this period (B) is marked by the characteristic flaring activity seen in both optical, UV and X-rays, before gradually approaching the pre-flare dip at B8.